ersahii/itiganderbal/README.md

 # itiganderbal
-this is a website for iti ganderbal
+this is a website for iti Ganderbal
+Author - Mir Mehraj Mushtaq